Tareq Taylor

-Tareq Frank Daoudi Taylor (born 30 July 1969) is a Swedish chef and restaurateur of partly Palestinian origin.
+Tareq Frank Daoudi Taylor (born 30 July 1969) is a Swedish chef and restaurateur of Palestinian-British origin.
 He has been a television-chef for SVT in shows like Trädgårdsonsdag along with Pernilla Månsson and Go'kväll, as well as the Christmas Calendar Tusen år till julafton.
 He has also participated in the summer show Sommarlov for a couple of summers also for SVT.
 Internationally he is known for his TV-show Tareq Taylor's Nordic Cookery where he explores the Nordic Cuisine.

 In 2014, he opened the restaurant Kockeriet in Malmö, where the guests get their food from different stations at the restaurant and help with preparing their own meals.
 In 2013, he hosted an episode of Sommar i P1 at Sveriges Radio where he talked about his career.

 Taylor and his wife were separated in September 2021; together they have daughter Ellen, who in 2015 participated in Sveriges Yngsta Mästerkock, a cooking show for children broadcast on TV4, where she placed third.

+Sofia Ståhl is Taylor's partner since 2022, and the couple got their first mutual child in January 2025.